 5 Surprising Benefits Of Exercise

-1 August, 2013 by
+1 August, 2021 by

 It's not always easy to get off the couch.
-Your knees are whining . . . or maybe your back aches . . . or it's just been a long day and you have zero energy left.
+Your knees are whining . . . or maybe your back aches . . . or it's just been a long day, and you have zero energy left.
+With that comfy spot beckoning, putting your exercise off until tomorrow is tempting.

 But before you give in, consider this bit of advice . . .

+Just do something.
+It doesn't have to be a lot.
 But something is better than nothing.
-In fact all those something's can add up to a whole lot over time.
+All those things can add up to a lot over time.

-After that first 20 minutes, explains Reynolds, "the rest is gravy!"[1]
+After that first 20 minutes, explains Reynolds, "The rest is gravy!"[1]

 There is simply nothing better for your body than exercise.
 No medical miracle . . . no special healing technique can replace the benefits of good ole activity!

 But of course, you probably know exercise is good for your health.
 And can help you slim down.
+You may not know these 5 additional - and somewhat surprising - reasons to fit more activity into your daily routine.

-Get Moving Reason #1: Exercise energizes
+Get Moving Reason #1: Exercise Energizes

 Exercise gives you energy.
 It may sound counterintuitive that spending energy moving can help you gain energy.
 But it's true.

 Researchers reviewed nearly 70 studies involving 6800 people.
 And 90% of the studies show exercise energized people - even people struggling with health conditions marked by chronic fatigue.
-Going a step further, the researchers reported regular exercise energized even better than stimulants.[2]
+Going further, the researchers reported regular exercise energized even better than stimulants.[2]

-Get Moving Reason #2: Boost brain power
+Get Moving Reason #2: Boost Brain Power

 Want to sharpen up your brain power?
 Get active.
-For children and adults of all ages, when it comes to improving your capacity to learn, remember things, and problem solve, nothing beats exercise.
+For children and adults of all ages, when it comes to improving your capacity to learn, remember things, and problem-solve, nothing beats exercise.

-Exercise's role in brain health is particularly noteworthy when it comes to the problems that crop up with age.
+Exercise's role in brain health is particularly noteworthy regarding the problems that crop up with age.
 While medicine has provided no answers for diseases like Alzheimer's and dementia, exercise has come through like a champion.
 Several studies demonstrate exercise can effectively stave off age-related memory loss.
 Or even rebuild your capacity to remember things when your memory starts slipping.[3,4]

 Exercise improves cognitive performance simply by increasing blood flow to the brain.
 But its benefits may also be rooted in how it challenges and stimulates the brain, encouraging neural growth.

-Get Moving Reason #3: It keeps you feeling happy
+Get Moving Reason #3: It Keeps You Feeling Happy

-Get Moving Reason #4: It works pain out of you
+Get Moving Reason #4: It Works Pain Out Of You

 If your reason for not exercising is pain, you may be making things worse.
 Arthritis and bad back sufferers alike have found movement is a better antidote for pain and discomfort than sitting still.[7]

 But it seems the pain-relieving benefits of exercise go even further.
-All kinds of exercise produce endorphins, special chemicals that increase your feeling of wellbeing and reduce your sensation of pain.
-And if you focus on strength training, you'll also get additional inflammation and pain-relief from the production of special immune molecules called cytokines.[8]
+All kinds of exercise produce endorphins, special chemicals that increase your feeling of well-being and reduce your sensation of pain.
+And if you focus on strength training, you'll also get additional inflammation and pain relief from the production of special immune molecules called cytokines.[8]

-Get Moving Reason #5: It helps you sleep well at night
+Get Moving Reason #5: It Helps You Sleep Well at Night

 Want to pass out when you hit the pillow?
 Work your muscles and get your lungs pumping!